Skip to main content

 Identifying Problem Behaviors

-Whether conflict, bullying or harassment, all situations are investigated and addressed.
-The individuals involved and any witnesses to the behavior will be interviewed by an adult to gain clarity of the situation.
+The individuals involved and any witnesses to the behavior are interviewed by an adult to gain clarity of the situation.
 After speaking with all involved parties, communication with the parent/guardian is typically initiated.

 Investigating Problem Behaviors